fuzzygroup/blog/_drafts/aws-route-53-ssl-elb-ec2-and-docker-containers-putting-it-all-together.md

 Like a lot of us I use a laptop for all my computing, specifically a MacBook Pro.
 I did all of this work with the AWS web based user interface and trying to use it without a big, external monitor was absolutely **maddening**.
 If you don't have an external monitor hooked up to your Mac before you do this, you are making a big mistake because the web user interface for AWS simply doesn't display enough information for you to do this easily.
 So having an external monitor available is the first tip.

 The second tip is that you will be constantly shifting between the AWS ELB interface and the AWS route 53 interface so open both of these at the start in separate browser windows.
+You will likely also want additional tabs for each but I would personally keep the Route 53 and ELB tasks in two separate browser windows.